Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/README.md

 * inceptionNetMCD: in the Monte Carlo Dropout setting, we compute for n times the predictions of the net (n is set to 100).
 In this case the uncertainty is the following:
 ...

 Once we compute the uncertainties for both networks, the experiments can be easily compared using barplots.
 A low level of uncertainty means the network is sure about the prediction and viceversa.
 The deterministic net (left) behave as expected, even if the accuracy is high on the test set, most of the prediction are highly unsure.
-Instead the Monte Carlo Dropout network (ight) is more confident in the predictions.
+Instead the Monte Carlo Dropout network (right) is more confident in the predictions.
 The behaviour can be fully exploited filtering the prediction in correct and wrong.
  <p align="center">
   <img src="https://github.com/Gialbo/COVID-Chest-X-Rays-Deep-Learning-analysis/blob/main/results/inceptionNetMCD/allPredictions.png">
  </p>